wysinglogo

 Wysing became a registered charity in 1994 and employed its first Director, Trystan Hawkins, that year.
 Over the subsequent nine years Trystan developed the organisation's governance, secured its status as a Regularly Funded Organisation of Arts Council, and developed the site and a public artistic programme.
 In 2001 Trystan began a process of development that would lead to a £1.7 million capital project to build new artists' studios.
 After many delays, the project finally began in 2007.

-Current Director Donna Lynas was recruited in 2005 to lead the organisation through the next stages of its development, including securing funding for and delivering the capital project which opened in January 2008.
-The buildings have subsequently won a RIBA (Royal Insititute of British Architects) Award.
+Donna Lynas, was recruited as Director in 2005 to re-define Wysing's artistic direction and role within the arts in the UK and internationally.
+Alongside securing significant funding to ensure the organisation's long-term future, Donna secured funding for and then delivered a capital development project which opened in January 2008.
+The project subsequently won a RIBA (Royal Insititute of British Architects) Award with the RIBA judges said of the transformed Wysing: